Elvis10ten/notes/src/nand.md

 ---

 Next, we look at a set of four gates that implement **classical logical operators**.
-Starting with the <em>Not (aka inverter) gate</em>, which outputs the opposite value of its input’s value.
+Starting with the <mark>Not (aka inverter) gate</mark>, which outputs the opposite value of its input’s value.

 ![[nand_to_tetris_not_gate.svg]]